Hong Kong’s 10 Best Brunches: Sunday Morning In The City That Never Sleeps

 208 Duecento Otto

-Bringing a touch of the intimate New York community vibe to the promising neighbourhood of Sheung Wan.
+208 Duecento Otto brings a touch of the intimate New York community vibe to the promising neighborhood of Sheung Wan.
 Under the keen culinary eye of Chef Alan Marchetti, 208 Duecento Otto continues to delight diners with its authentic interpretation of Italian cuisine inspired by the great kitchens of Rome.
 Similarly to many establishments in the Meat Packing District of New York, the venue has undergone a process of gentrification, formerly living life as a meat storage warehouse.
-This winning formula is complemented by an interior consisting of clean lines, steel, and marble, masterminded by the design team at Autoban; it’s no surprise, then, that 208 spurred surrounding businesses and eateries to also up their style stakes.
+This winning formula is complemented by an interior consisting of clean lines, steel, and marble, masterminded by the design team at Autoban.
+It’s no surprise, then, that 208 spurred surrounding businesses and eateries to also up their style stakes.
 The brunch menu here offers all the usual classics with an Italian twist, so don’t be surprised to see eggs florentine served on focaccia.

 208 Duecento Otto, 208 Hollywood Rd, Sheung Wan, Hong Kong, +852 2549 0208